trick77/dockerflix/README.md

 ## Installation

-Clone the repository on your VPS server and build the Dockerflix image using the provided shell script:
+Clone this Github repository on your VPS server and build the Dockerflix image using the provided shell script:
  `./build.sh`

 ## Usage